 First off, consider the work of art’s condition.
 Understandably, a work kept pristine will hold more value than something weathered.
 While in principle this is straight-forward, noticing an artefact’s wear and tear takes a trained eye.
 That’s why we recommend asking your fine art expert for a condition report prior to purchase, especially if it’s an old or fragile object.

 Next, ask how well the work represents the artist’s strengths.
 Is it from a significant period of their career, an iconic subject or especially rare?
 Charles Blackman’s 'Cat's Claws' (below) for example, testifies to the artist's lifelong and celebrated adoration for felines.
 Size can also matter, but not always.

-Charles Blackman - 'Cat's Claws'
+Charles Blackman, 'Cat's Claws'

 Another pertinent perspective is provenance, meaning the work’s history of ownership.
-Whether it has been cared for, exhibited or published can, in some cases, boost its collectibility.
+Whether it has been cared for, exhibited or published can, in some cases, boost its collectability.
 This is another reason why custodianship is so critical.

-Patricia Piccinini - 'Stem Cell' (Sculpture)
+Patricia Piccinini, 'Stem Cell' (Sculpture)

-Discover collectible works of art here.
+Discover collectable works of art here.